E3SM-Project/e3sm_diags/docs/html/_sources/quick-guide-aims4.rst.txt

 Quick guide for LLNL AIMS4 or ACME1
 ===================================

-If you don't enjoy or can't read a lot, just follow this quick guide to run ``acme_diags`` on ``aims4`` or ``acme1``.
+If you're pressed for time, just follow this quick guide to run ``acme_diags`` on ``aims4`` or ``acme1``.

 1. Log on to ``aims4``: